wp-plugins/wordpress-easy-paypal-payment-or-donation-accept-plugin/readme.txt

 == Changelog ==

+= 3.2 =
+Added an option in the shortcode to set the country code to be used for the PayPal checkout page language.

 = 3.1 =
 Added an option to specify a different amount (any amount your user whish to pay) via the shortcode.